ngacho/CliffWalkingSolutions/model-free/td/passive/td_trace/td_trace.md

 This ensures an early convergence and learning is faster.

-For numbers, running a 1,000,000 epochs shows that convergence for td_trace is at 393694.
+For numbers, running a 1,000,000 epochs shows that convergence for td_trace is at 580,000 - 620,000 area.

+Note that the terminal values in our utility estimates are always one.
+This is because I normalized the actual utility values.
+The terminal states have no utilities and therefore they remain zero, evaluating to 1 when normalized.